How easy is it for you to trust other people? Do you trust people easily? Or are you often suspicious of others’ motives?

 I feel very aligned with the flow of life.
 I feel that the whole universe has my back.
 I feel that I live in a loving and supportive world.

 But I also feel that life is going to keep challenging me.
 It will push my buttons.
 It will expose my deepest vulnerabilities.
 It won’t let me settle or coast for too long.
 It will keep jostling me to help me grow.

 The more I surrender to this flow, the more life seems to reward me.
 It showers me with loving connections, beautiful experiences, and cherished memories.
 But it also brings me plenty of powerful lessons.

 You see… my early business setbacks didn’t really have to do with trusting the wrong people.
 They had to do with failing to fully trust in life.
 I chased money and success instead of following my path with a heart.
 I relied on the creative advice of others instead trusting my own creativity.
 I could say that I attracted the wrong business partners, but I actually attracted the very best partners to teach me the (very difficult) lessons I needed to learn.
 The pain of those lessons largely stemmed from my own stubborn resistance to them.
 The trust issues were mine from the get-go.
-Life simply reflected them to me.
+Life simply reflected them back to me.